Blendify/blender-manual/blender_docs/manual/modeling/meshes/properties/vertex_groups/vertex_weights.rst

 --------------------

-As soon as you select any of the Vertex Group Names in the Weight table, the referenced Vertex Group becomes the new Active group.
+As soon as you select any of the Vertex Group Names in the Weight table, the referenced vertex group becomes the new active group.

 .. figure:: /images/modeling_meshes_properties_vertex-groups_vertex-weights_show.png
    :width: 260px

-   Enable display of Weights in Edit Mode.
+   Enable display of weights in Edit Mode.

 Display Weights in Edit Mode
 ----------------------------

-When you are in Edit Mode, you can make the Weights of the active Group visible on the mesh:
+When you are in Edit Mode, you can make the weights of the active group visible on the mesh:

 Search the *Mesh Display* panel in the Sidebar region.
 And there enable the *Show Weights* option.
-Now you can see the weights of the active Vertex Group displayed on the mesh surface.
+Now you can see the weights of the active vertex group displayed on the mesh surface.

 .. figure:: /images/modeling_meshes_properties_vertex-groups_vertex-weights_edit-mode.png
    :width: 260px